At Derwent we provide an exciting curriculum for the children to inspire their learning.

 Implementation - the structure of our curriculum

 In our pre-school class (Caterpillars) and our reception class (Hedgehogs) we follow the Early Years Foundation Stage framework which set outs the areas of learning for the children.
-A link to the framework can be found below, as can the long term plans for Hedgehogs class which sets out what the children will learn in each area across the year.
+A link to the framework can be found below.
+The long term plans for both Caterpillars and Hedgehogs (which sets out what the children will learn in each area across the year) can be found on their class pages.

-In Years 1 to 4 we follow the programmes of study set out in the National Curriculum for England.
-A link to the National Curriculum can be found below, as can the long term plans for each class that shows the content of each subject area across the year and how we bring the learning alive.
-These plans are also available on each class page.
+In Years 1 to 5 we follow the programmes of study set out in the National Curriculum for England.
+A link to the National Curriculum can be found below as well as a link to a quick overview of the half term's topics across each year group.
+The long term plans for each class that show the content of each subject area across the year and how we bring the learning alive can be found on each of their class pages

 Please contact the school if you wish to find out more about the curriculum at Derwent.
 We also have a separate page on our website that gives further information about our phonics programme.

-At Derwent Lower School we enhance the curriculum through a host of events.
+At Derwent Primary School we enhance the curriculum through a host of events.

 Since September 2015 we have offered the children many opportunities to undertake activities that enrich their education.
 These have included: